INDIANA LAWS

 PENALTIES FOR VIOLATING INDIANA’S FIREWORKS LAWS

-• A person who uses consumer fireworks at any place other than the 3 options listed in 2c or at times other than those listed in 2d, commits a class C infraction that may result in a maximum fine of $500 per infraction.
+• A person who uses consumer fireworks at any place other than the 3 options listed above or at times other than those listed above, commits a class C infraction that may result in a maximum fine of $500 per infraction.
 More than 1 infraction in 5 years may constitute a change of a class C misdemeanor, punishable by imprisonment up to 60 days and a maximum fine of $500.

 • A person who recklessly, knowingly, or intentionally uses consumer fireworks and damages someone else’s property commits a class A misdemeanor punishable by imprisonment up to 1 year and a maximum fine of $10,000.